Unizend/lbtc-api/CONTRIBUTING.md

 ## Reporting Bugs/Requesting Features

-If you find bugs or want new features, pleas submit a new [issue](https://github.com/Rincorpes/unizend-localbtc/issues) with a clear description with the label `bug` for bugs, `invalid`, if you think it could be better in other way; or `enhancement` to request new features.
+If you find bugs or want new features, please submit a new [issue](https://github.com/Rincorpes/unizend-localbtc/issues) with a clear description with the label `bug` for bugs, `invalid`, if you think it could be better in other way; or `enhancement` to request new features.

 ## Pull Request Process